With our most precious resource becoming more and more scarce, it has become up to us to waste as little as possible.

 Timer

 Pretty much all the new models have timers on them so you don’t have to waste electricity by having the pump run 24 hours per day.
+You can also turn off your recirculating pump if you really have to.

 Look for dual timers though so you can program two different times of day.
 Most people need their hot water for a couple of hours in the morning and a couple of hours in the evening.
 Having a dual timer means you can set two different times during the day.